5 Best Cash Back Credit Cards

 With its significant cash sign-up bonus, but less-competitive standard rate, this card is best to maximize rewards for those who only charge a few hundred dollars a month to their cards, or customers who will only use it for purchases in the bonus categories that return 5%.
 There is no annual fee for this card.

 Discover it® Card

 With the new Discover it Card (review here), you can earn 5% cash back in categories like gas, restaurants, and department stores.
 The categories change through out the year.
-From January through March 2014, the bonus is on purchases at restaurants and movie theaters.
+From April through June 2014, the bonus is Home Improvement Stores, Furniture Stores and Bed Bath & Beyond® on up to $1,500 in purchases when you sign up.
 You also get 1% on all other purchases.
 Plus, it's cash back on everything, not points.

 Besides the generous cashback rewards, new cardholders start with 0% APR for 14 months, then it goes to 10.99-22.99% standard variable APR.